 The Center for Global Humanities is a public forum dedicated to the study of human destiny in the 21st century.
 As new discoveries in science and technology are changing our understanding of human nature and raising burning questions about our future, the Center uses the lenses of the humanities to provide insight into this emerging human condition.

-The Westbrook College of Health Professions' Interprofessional Education Collaborative (IPEC) brings together vibrant and innovative University-wide resources to create educational programming responsive to the evolving needs of the 21st century collaborative health care workforce.
-IPEC initiatives are multi-level and intended to influence the culture of health education and health care practice across domains.
+The Westbrook College of Health Professions' Center for Excellence in Collaborative Education (CECE) brings together vibrant and innovative University-wide resources to create educational programming responsive to the evolving needs of the 21st century collaborative health care workforce.
+CECE initiatives are multi-level and intended to influence the culture of health education and health care practice across domains.

 Center of Biomedical Research Excellence for the Study of Pain and Sensory Function